YungShengLu/pd2-project3/README.md

 # Candy Crush

 This repository is a project in NCKU course "Program Design 2".
+If you are interested in this repository or have any quesiton, please feel free to contact with me.

 ---
-## Abstract
+## Description

 This repository is going to implement a level of the classic game "Candy Crush" in C++ with Qt.
 Qt is a cross-platform application development framework written in C++ for desktop, embedded and mobile.
 Supported Platforms include Linux, OS X, Windows, VxWorks, QNX, Android, iOS, BlackBerry, Sailfish OS and others.